darekf77/application-quiz/README.md

 # Development

-1. Instal firedev:
+1. Instal taon:
 ```
-npm i -g firedev
+npm i -g taon
 ```

-2. Go do *firedev-quiz* folder.
+2. Go do *taon-quiz* folder.

-**There is no need for node_modules installation with firedev framework !!!**
+**There is no need for node_modules installation with taon framework !!!**

 3. Start application with TypeORM/SQL.js db inside BROWSER - simplest way to develop.
 ```
-firedev start --websql    # and go to http://localhost:4201
+taon start --websql    # and go to http://localhost:4201
 ```

 or start normal NodeJS server from vscode

 ```
-firedev start  # and go to http://localhost:4200
+taon start  # and go to http://localhost:4200
 ```

 <p style="text-align: center;"><img src="./__images/sqlite-server-start.png" ></p>